knoxa/knoxa.github.io/text/names/index.md

 I could take this data and construct a graph of name nodes linked to token nodes.
 Similar names will have nodes that are [structually equivalent](https://en.wikipedia.org/wiki/Similarity_(network_science)#Structural_equivalence) in this graph.
 I could score for structural similarity and use these scores to decide if two names are eqivalent.
-However, [that's been done](https://github.com/dstl/muc3/wiki/Extracted-Information#people), so I'll t.
+However, [that's been done](https://github.com/dstl/muc3/wiki/Extracted-Information#people), so I'll try something else.

 ## Formal Component Analysis

-Formal Component Analysis (FCA) gives insight into how _objects_ are related through shared _attributes_.
+[Formal Component Analysis (FCA)](https://en.wikipedia.org/wiki/Formal_concept_analysis) gives insight into how _objects_ are related through shared _attributes_.
 I could treat each name as an object and each token as an attribute.
 Instead, I'll do it the other way round: Objects are tokens, and the attributes of each token are all the names in which that token features.
 This choice makes it easy to eliminate tokens that aren't discrimantory by simply deleting the object.
 As we'll see later, it also make sit easier to add objects to the analysis.